rkaravia/tex2ebook/README.md

 TeX to Ebook Converter
 ======================

-This is a converter for LaTeX documents to EPUB/Mobipocket with a web interface written in Python.
+tex2ebook.py is a converter for LaTeX documents to EPUB/Mobipocket. webapp.py is a web interface for tex2ebook.py.
+Written by Matthias Lambert and Roman Zoller.

 Requirements
 ------------